paul-blundell/PHPBlogdown/README.md

 Then create a new folder somewhere which will be where you upload your markdown files.
 Sub-directories of this folder will be the Blogs categories.
 You must have at least 1 category.

-## Why should I use this
+## Why should I use this?

-So, why should you use this?
 I don't know.
 If you think it suits your needs then go ahead and use it :)

 ## Installation

-Clone and run `composer install`.
+Download and run `composer install`.

 Alternatively, you can download a ready made website that uses PHPBlogdown [here](https://github.com/paul-blundell/phpblogdown-app), built with Slim Framework and Twig.